apache/accumulo-website/_docs-2/getting-started/table_configuration.md

 option is not enabled, then any data the source table currently has in memory will not exist in the clone.

 A cloned table copies the configuration of the source table.
-However the permissions of the source table are not copied to the clone.
+However, the permissions of the source table are not copied to the clone.
 After a clone is created, only the user that created the clone can read and write to it.